Ewon Ebin: Rural aid

 On 30 April 2010, Ewon as Sabah Rural Development Minister was present at the Sabah Sejahtera Award at Kampung Mansiang Community Development Center, Menggatal.
 Also present were Assistant Minister of Resources Development and Information Technology Development, Jainab Ahmad and Permanent Secretary of the Ministry of Rural Development, Ghulam Jelani.
 The winner is Kampung Tanjung Bulat, Kinabatangan - the state-level Sabah Sejahtera Award winner.
 Entilibon Village, Tongod (runner up) and Kampung Babagon Penampang (third).
 All winners receive prizes in the form of a project grant of RM50,000 for the champion, RM40,000 (runner-up) and RM30,000 (third).

 Elections

 Since 1985, Ewon has been contesting in the Sabah election in Kundasang.
 In 1985 Ewon won with a majority of 939 votes.
-In the 1999 Election, Ewon was opposed by Ramdi Indang (Allied); Karim Bin Adam (PBS) and Benjimin Yasin (Setia).
+In the 1999 elections, Ewon was opposed by Ramdi Indang (BERSEKUTU); Karim Bin Adam (PBS) and Benjimin Yasin (Setia).
 Kundasang's jurisdiction had 11,539 votes.

 The previous State Assembly is known as Ranau and has 8639 voters.
-Ewon (BN/UPKO) 3,224, Janimin Saiun (Independent) 1,673; Ramli Indang (Independent) - 937; Henry Wan Kauting (Setia) 76 and Nayon Gudumi (Independent) - 69.

-In the next election, Ewon (PBS) received 4956 votes; Kasitah Gaddam (BN) gets 4,017 votes.
+In the next election in 2004, Ewon (PBS) received 4956 votes; Kasitah Gaddam (BN) gets 4,017 votes.

-In the 2008 election, Ewon (BN) received 5206 votes; Jahumin Ampadong (Allied) 157; Paul B. Kerangkas (PKR) 1,749 votes and Mat Jaili Samat (Independent) 90 votes.
+In the 2008 election, Ewon (BN) received 5206 votes; Jahumin Ampadong (BERSEKUTU) 157; Paul Kerangkas (PKR) 1,749 votes and Mat Jaili Samat (Independent) 90 votes.
 After the victory, he was appointed Sabah's Minister of Rural Development.